Welcome to MCExtensions!

 meta.setDescription("This plugin just got renamed.");

-✅ Changing the name updates how the plugin is referenced in commands (e.g. /extensions newName).
+✅ Changing the name affects how your extension is identified in commands.

 include()